mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 as religious in nature and the church has laid down rules of behaviour for even the most mundane aspects of everyday life.
 Offworlders are permitted on the planet only at the spaceport and trade enclave.
-This area of four square kilometres is completely cut off from the rest of Pavabid by hundreds of kilometres of wilderness and water, in order to prevent outside contamination of pure Pavabidian society.
+This area of four square kilometers is completely cut off from the rest of Pavabid by hundreds of kilometers of wilderness and water, in order to prevent outside contamination of pure Pavabidian society.
 It is staffed by only the most loyal members of the thearchy and guarded by church troops.